 At the end of the Eucharist, the congregation prays once more in thanksgiving, and then is dismissed to continue the life of service to God and to the World.

 The (on-line) Book of Common Prayer; A private transcription of the 1979 Book of Common Prayer.

 The Lectionary Page; The list of scripture readings appointed

 for the current Church season.
-The lectionary is organized into three-year cycles of readings.

 Contact us for more info